sethbrasile/ember-remodal/README.md

 ##### Functionality Options

-- `closeOnOutsideClick`: If `true` (which is the default), this allows the user to click the dark overlay outside the modal window to close the modal.
+- `closeOnOutsideClick`: Default is `true`, which allows the user to click the dark overlay outside the modal window to close the modal.

-- `closeOnEscape`: If `true` (which is the default), this allows the user to hit the `escape` key on their keyboard to close the modal.
+- `closeOnEscape`: Default is `true`, which allows the user to hit the `escape` key on their keyboard to close the modal.

 - `disableForeground`: If `true`, this causes the white box surrounding the modal content to be transparent, and switches the default text color from